learn-co-curriculum/dsc-mle/README.md

 MLE primarily deals with **determining the parameters** that **maximize the probability of the data**.
 Such a determination can help you predict the outcome of future experiments e.g. If we Toss the coin 1 more time, what is the probability of seeing a Head?

-* Its a fair coin so probability is 0.5.
+* It's a fair coin so the probability is 0.5.

 This is a safe assumption as it assumes independence between coin flips and hence past events have no impact on future ones.